bbc/psammead/packages/components/psammead-most-read/README.md

 The `MostRead` component is designed to display the most read articles given a designated period of time which is dependent on service.
 The component comprises of a `MostReadList` containing an ordered list of `MostReadItemWrapper`.
 A `MostReadItemWrapper` is a list item comprised of and a `MostReadLink`, a link to the article, and a `MostReadRank` which is a numerical counter representing the article's ranking.

-The `MostReadLink` and `MostReadRank` components also support different a size prop.
+The `MostReadLink` and `MostReadRank` components also support a size prop.
 This prop currently only accepts a `default` and `small` size.
 Internally these values change the typography used for the components.
+This will allow more sizes to be added in the future.

 ## Installation